phalcon-orphanage/docs/en/tutorial-vokuro.md

 composer install
 ```

-of if you want to upgrade the existing installations of the above packages:
+or if you want to upgrade the existing installations of the above packages:

 ```bash
 composer update